vpcarroll15/college-football/README.md

 Before we reveal the best teams in college football according to our model, there is one more thing that I want to try.

-Thus far, we have used the same value of *k* to update our rankings after every week of the college football season.
+Thus far, we have used the same value of *k* to update our ratings after every week of the college football season.
 This seems suboptimal.
 Early in the season, when we know less about the true quality of teams, we should expect to make bigger updates to their ratings.
 Later in the season, assuming that we have discovered "true" ratings, the magnitude of the updates should shrink.